-Exercise 6-21A Annual versus cumulative data for replacement decision
+LO 1, 5 Exercise 13-20 Annual versus cumulative data for replacement decision

-Because of rapidly advancing technology, Andersen Publications Corporation is considering replacing its existing typesetting machine with leased equipment.
+Because of rapidly advancing technology, Andersen Publications Inc. is considering replacing its existing typesetting machine with leased equipment.
 The old machine, purchased two years ago, has an expected useful life of six years and is in good condition.
 Apparently, it will continue to perform as expected for the remaining four years of its expected useful life.
-A fouryear lease for equipment with comparable productivity can be obtained for \$14,000 per year.
-The following data apply to the old machine:
+A four-year lease for equipment with comparable productivity can be obtained for \$14,000 per year.
+The following data apply to the old machine.

-Original cost \$160,000
+Original cost Accumulated depreciation \$160,000 55,000

-Current market value 55,000 74,000
+Current market value 74,000

 Estimated salvage value 10,000